alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 <!-- Oh okay. "here" is the home page from nocode-nobug. -->
 ```

-There are of courses more guidelines to follow, and you can check them all out on the official website.
+There are of courses more guidelines to follow, and you can check them all out on the following website: [web.dev/lighthouse-accessibility](https://web.dev/lighthouse-accessibility/)

 ### Best Practices